Getting sober is not easy, but statistics continue to show that staying sober is even harder.

-Knowing how fragile recovery can be, we here at Stairway to Freedom Sober Living have put together this list of four potential addiction relapse triggers to help those in recovery avoid those drug and alcohol relapse triggers by understanding the warning signs that come along with them.
+Knowing how fragile recovery can be, we here at Stairway to Freedom Sober Living (a top rated Chicago sober living home) have put together this list of four potential addiction relapse triggers to help those in recovery avoid those drug and alcohol relapse triggers by understanding the warning signs that come along with them.
 Stress and anxiety obviously are two of the largest problems, but there many others, including:

 There is a certain level of exhilaration that comes on the heels of finishing a rehab program and putting oneself on the right course toward recovery, and self-confidence is a really important part of that process.
 However, growing overconfident, believing you are “cured” and no longer need to make use of the services that have been so helpful to date, can be a big problem.
 Be confident, but stay humble.
 No recovering addict should ever tell themselves they are “cured” from substance abuse disorders.
 Addiction just doesn’t work that way.